-Each double master's degree candidate must obtain professionally relevant experience through one of the following options: an approved internship (0-6 credit hours); advanced project; independent research/thesis; the award of prior professional experience credit; or an environmental science research project culminating in a master's thesis.
-Students are encouraged to discuss with faculty members the relative merits of their experiences according to individual career objectives.
+Each MPA-MSES student must obtain professionally relevant experience through one of the following options: an approved internship (includes research internships) (SPEA-V 585 or SPEA-E 589; 0-6 credit hours), completion of the MSES thesis concentration, or the award of prior professional experience credit.
+Students are encouraged to discuss with faculty members the relative merits of their experience opportunities, according to individual career objectives.